mcflugen/wsspe_2014/paper.md

    high-performance scientific computing.
 In: Proceedings of the 8th IEEE International Symposium on High Performance Distributed Computing.
 1. Brase, J., 2010.
-Datacite: A global registration agency for research data, Working Paper Series des Rates für Sozial- und Wirtschaftsdaten, No. 149.
+Datacite: A global registration agency for research data, Working Paper Series des Rates für Sozialund Wirtschaftsdaten, No. 149.
 1. Campbell, K., Overeem, I., Berlin, M., 2013.
 Taking it to the Streets: the Case for Modeling in the Geosciences Undergraduate Curriculum.
 Computers and Geosciences.
 53, 123-128.